 Take your students on a trip anywhere in the world using Google Earth.
 Use the provided links to launch your own adventure or explore the pre-made tours.
 Students will be amazed as you zoom into your destinations.

-Take your students to just about anywhere and let them explore!
 Go underwater to discover the diversity of marine life, visit the jungle to swing among the trees, or blast off into outer space to be among the stars and planets.
 No VR viewers?
-Use mobile devices to bring objects into the classroom.
+Use mobile devices or Chromebooks devices to bring objects into the classroom or at home.
 Download the Expeditions app and pack your bags!

 Georgia Home Classroom